hantianjz/github.io/content/posts/feb_2025_notes.md

 ### Fish shell performance tracing

-Along the same line fish shell also have a profiling feature
+Similarly, the fish shell has a profiling feature:

 ```bash
        -p or --profile=PROFILE_FILE
               when fish exits, output timing information on all executed commands to the specified file.
 This excludes time spent starting up and reading the configuration.